 In task-switching, there is indeed speed.
-Our mind and body move fast.
-But, speed and true productivity are entirely different things.
+Our minds and body move fast.
+But speed and true productivity are entirely different things.
 For the new leader, the goal isn’t simply to move fast and get a lot of stuff done.
 Good leaders know that accomplishing the right things matters most!

 How to Focus on the Right Things at the Right Time